 Mascarpone cheese isn't particularly difficult to make, but it does take a long time.
 It makes sense to make a large batch and freeze what you won't use within a few days.
 Commonly used in tiramisu and other decadent desserts, this soft cheese can be used in place of cream cheese when a lighter, fluffier result is desired.
 Mascarpone cheese and other creamy cheeses and custards aren't considered the best candidates for freezing, because the liquid can separate and the solids can crumble.
 However, this doesn't mean you can't freeze it, because you can whip the thawed mascarpone to restore its texture.

-Form the mascarpone cheese into a block or wheel.
+Leave the cheese in its original packaging, if unopened.
+If you're freezing leftovers from an opened package, form the mascarpone cheese into a small block or wheel.
 Form it in the same shape that you would purchase cream cheese in foil packaging or in a plastic tub.

 Wrap the foil-wrapped mascarpone in several layers of plastic cling wrap.
 Hold the cheese in one hand and run the roll of plastic wrap around it several times while keeping it pulled tight.